-The Academy achieved a net surplus of \pounds 514,427 before accounting for actuarial surpluses on pension schemes.
-This figure comprises net surplus of \pounds 266,980 within the Academy's unrestricted and restricted income funds and a net surplus of \pounds 247,447 within its fixed asset funds.
+The Academy achieved a net surplus of £8,149,947 before accounting for actuarial surpluses on pension schemes.
+This figure comprises net income of £267,492 within the Academy's unrestricted and restricted income funds and a net surplus of £7,937,455 within its fixed asset funds.

-At the year end, the Academy's free reserves totalled £3,269,555 (2022 - £2,958,494).
+At the year end, the Academy's free reserves totalled £3,537,047 (2023 - £3,269,555).
 Reserves are defined as the Academy's restricted income funds excluding pension reserve, plus unrestricted funds.
 This level of reserves is discussed further within the Reserves Policy section below.

 Many of the Academy's non teaching staff are members of a local government pension scheme.
 Accounting regulations require the Academy to record its share of that pension scheme liability within its balance sheet.
-This year, the Academy's share of that liability decreased from £325,000 to an asset position which has been restricted to £nil.
+This year, the asset position has been restricted to £nil (2023: £nil)

-Cash resources and current asset investments (deposit accounts) held by the Academy total £3,257,359 a net increase of £726,900 over the previous year.
+Cash resources and current asset investments (deposit accounts) held by the Academy total £3,174,061 a net increase of £128,375 over the previous year.